behu-kea/first-semester-java/projects/oop-master.md

 - How do i get from a customer describing a system he wants to have to a fully coded system?
 What steps would you take?
 - What is the difference between coding and developing software?
 - What do you think is good code?

+## Handin

+Hand in on fronter here: https://kea-fronter.itslearning.com/LearningToolElement/ViewLearningToolElement.aspx?LearningToolElementId=931638

+**Hand in via git before 7-10-2021 23:59!**

+## Handin checklist

+- Have you tested that the code works?
+- Have you written comments to the code?
+- Have you thought of a good structure?
+- Is the code easy to understand and read?
+- Does the variablename make sense?